bnpannell/MEIS_Methodology/README.md

     - District name
       - Example: "2"

-For complete documentation of award types permitted in the filter see:
+For complete documentation of award types permitted in the filter, see:
 - https://fedspendingtransparency.github.io/whitepapers/types/ and
 - https://github.com/fedspendingtransparency/usaspending-api/blob/master/usaspending_api/api_contracts/contracts/v2/bulk_download/awards.md

 ### filter_usaspending.R Parameters
 This function is designed to filter the USASpending.gov download based on user specified parameters.
-Department of Energy (DOE) data has a special additional filtering step, not all DOE spending is considered defense spending.
+Department of Energy (DOE) data has a special additional filtering step, as not all DOE spending is considered defense spending.

 - doe = "DEPARTMENT OF ENERGY (DOE)"
 - grant_columns: